 Ayanah Moor (b.
-1973 in Norfolk, Virginia) works across various media to create paintings, prints, drawings and performance within a visual field where notions of blackness and gender identity take shape.
-Individual, collaborative and participatory actions form her creative practice.
-She operates within neighborhood, gallery, and museum contexts.
-Moor has exhibited nationally and internationally, including the DePaul Art Museum, Chicago, IL; Adobe Books, San Francisco; The Studio Museum in Harlem, NY; The Andy Warhol Museum, Pittsburgh; ONE National Gay and Lesbian Archives—University of Southern California Libraries; Subliminal Projects, Echo Park, CA, Te Tuhi Centre for the Arts, New Zealand; and Proyecto ‘ace, Buenos Aires, Argentina, among others.
+1973 in Norfolk, VA) is a conceptual artist whose work explores blackness, gender, desire and language.
+She works across various media to create paintings, prints, drawings and performance.
+Her national and international exhibitions include the Museum of Contemporary Photography and the DePaul Art Museum, (Chicago, IL); Adobe Books, (San Francisco); The Studio Museum in Harlem, (NY); The Andy Warhol Museum, (Pittsburgh); ONE National Gay and Lesbian Archives—University of Southern California Libraries; Subliminal Projects, (Echo Park, CA); Te Tuhi Centre for the Arts, (Auckland, New Zealand); and Proyecto ‘ace, (Buenos Aires, Argentina).

-Moor completed a BFA at Virginia Commonwealth University in Richmond, and MFA at Tyler School of Art, Temple University in Philadelphia.
-She is currently a tenured Associate Professor and Chair of the Department of Printmedia at The School of the Art Institute of Chicago.
-Her prior appointment was at Carnegie Mellon University, School of Art, Pittsburgh, PA.
-[2014-07 Associate Professor of Art and 2007-01 Assistant Professor of Art].
+Ayanah Moor earned a BFA at Virginia Commonwealth University in Richmond, and MFA at Tyler School of Art, Temple University in Philadelphia.
+She is a tenured Associate Professor and Chair of the Department of Printmedia at The School of the Art Institute of Chicago.
+Her prior appointment was at Carnegie Mellon University, School of Art in Pittsburgh where she was Assistant Professor of Art 2001-2007 and Associate Professor of Art 2007-2014.